Decrease in energy consumption since 2001 baseline

 History of EEF

-- UNH uses LED lighting (Section 16510 Interior Luminaries of the UNH Planning, Design and Construction Guidelines).
+Also, UNH has moved away from exterior metal halide fixtures and has identified LED replacements as the new choice for walkway, street, and building exterior fixtures (section 16510 Interior Luminaries of the UNH Planning, Design and Construction Guidelines).
 Choice of fixtures are made with the following considerations:

 - Energy efficiency and sound rating